-Daz: Psychics rarely push themselves to work within rules, and the work is spontaneous.
-This makes it difficult to assess the accuracy of their claims and puts the psychic process in charge of the flow.
-Remote viewing puts you in control of the psychic process.
-This allows you to explore and actively generate more data and information while using every sense in the process including touch, smell, taste, vision and hearing.
+The biggest difference between CRV and psychic readings is that the psychic process controls everything.
+CRV changes that by placing the remote viewer in charge of the psychic process.
+Daz explains, "This allows you to explore and actively generate more data and information while using every sense in the process including touch, smell, taste, vision, and hearing."

-These protocols are:
+These protocols include:

 - The project must be planned and not spontaneous.